 Why this CV works

-- Consider basic roles such as an electrical apprentice or electrical installer and include them in your construction electrician CV to demonstrate how you’ve progressed from “Sure, I can hold the torch” to “Leave the detailed wiring diagrams to me!”
+- Consider basic roles such as an electrical apprentice or electrical installer and add them to your construction electrician CV to demonstrate how you’ve progressed from “Sure, I can hold the torch” to “Leave the detailed wiring diagrams to me!”

 Why this CV works